 The following procedure should be used to recharge a completely discharged battery.
 Unless procedure is properly followed, a good battery may be needlessly replaced (Fig. 16).

-Voltage Hours
+Hours

-16.0 volts or more up to 4 hrs.
+up to 4 hrs.

-14.0 to 15.9 volts up to 8 hrs.
+up to 8 hrs.

-13.9 volts or less up to 16 hrs.
+up to 16 hrs.

-019.0.6

 Fig. 16 CHARGE RATE